Translated with DeepL.com

 With a suitable app (in accordance with RFC 6238), smartphones can generate login codes for two-factor authentication at KIT.
 No data transmission is required for this, so it can be used without an internet connection, for example in flight mode.
 A 6-digit code is displayed for login, which is only valid for one minute.

-The use of such an app has various advantages
+The use of such an app has various advantages over the hardware tokens also on offer.

-- As a rule, users are less likely to forget their own smartphone than to carry an additional hardware token with them.
+• As a rule, users are less likely to forget their own smartphone than to carry an additional hardware token with them.

-- It is very easy for users to register themselves, whereas distributing hardware tokens is more logistically complex.
+• It is very easy for users to register themselves, whereas distributing hardware tokens is more logistically complex.
 This applies not only to the users, who can only obtain suitable tokens at the central service desk of the SCC or, if necessary, at the secretariats of the organizational units, but also in the background due to the effort required for stockpiling and distribution.
 This is an advantage of the app solution that should not be underestimated, especially when working from home or the understandable desire to minimize contact.

-- The ecological footprint is smaller with an existing smartphone than with an additional hardware token.
+• The ecological footprint is smaller with an existing smartphone than with an additional hardware token.

 However, when changing smartphones, it is important to ensure that the app for two-factor authentication is also set up on the new device before the old device is taken out of service and reset to factory settings, for example.

-KIT tokens with display for employees
+KIT token with display for employees

 The devices are designed to be tamper-proof, which in this case unfortunately means that the built-in battery cannot be replaced.
 The service life is therefore limited.

-USB token for employees
+USB tokens for employees

 Alternatively, devices with a USB connection were also evaluated and procured.
 These require a freely accessible USB port, but are otherwise compatible as USB keyboards with the usual operating systems without any special driver installation.
 If a KIT token with display cannot be used in individual cases, the KIT token can be exchanged for a USB token at the SCC service desk.